Rahul-1509-NIE/Linear-integrated-circuit/Experiment3.md

 In differencial Amplifier Specification Vdd=3.2V , P<=2.8mw, Vicm=1.6v , Vocm=1.7v , Vp=0.6v
 DC analysis  For W=2.52um , L=180nm We observed the Required Output By comparing the DC operationg point and given specification
 Transient Analysis , We Calculated gain and its is compared with AC analysis output waveform.
+For Circuit 2 replaced resister by current source, For Circuit 3 replaced Current Source by Mosfet.
 All the design specification is appeared in Simulation

 ## Inference